oapicf/pinterest-sdk/clients/go/generated/docs/MediaUpload.md

 `func (o *MediaUpload) HasUploadUrl() bool`

 HasUploadUrl returns a boolean if a field has been set.

-### GetUploadParameters

-`func (o *MediaUpload) GetUploadParameters() MediaUploadAllOfUploadParameters`

-GetUploadParameters returns the UploadParameters field if non-nil, zero value otherwise.

-### GetUploadParametersOk

-`func (o *MediaUpload) GetUploadParametersOk() (*MediaUploadAllOfUploadParameters, bool)`

-GetUploadParametersOk returns a tuple with the UploadParameters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUploadParameters

-`func (o *MediaUpload) SetUploadParameters(v MediaUploadAllOfUploadParameters)`

-SetUploadParameters sets UploadParameters field to given value.

-### HasUploadParameters

-`func (o *MediaUpload) HasUploadParameters() bool`

-HasUploadParameters returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)